MazX0p/WmiEye/README.md

 ## Monitoring Multiple WMI Event Logs

-By default, WmiEye monitors the Microsoft-Windows-WMI-Activity/Operational event log for WMI events.
-If you want to monitor other event logs as well, you can modify the LOG_NAME parameter in the config.h file.
-For example, if you want to monitor both the Security and System event logs, you can set the LOG_NAME parameter to "Security,System".
+By default, WmiEye monitors the `Microsoft-Windows-WMI-Activity/Operational` event log for WMI events.
+If you want to monitor other event logs as well, you can modify the `LOG_NAME parameter` in the `config.h` file.
+For example, if you want to monitor both the Security and System event logs, you can set the `LOG_NAME` parameter to `Security,System`.

 ## Using Sigma Rules from a Directory

 In addition to using Sigma rules from individual JSON files, you can also use Sigma rules from a directory.
-To do this, simply save your Sigma rules in the sigmarules directory with the .json extension.
+To do this, simply save your Sigma rules in the sigmarules directory with the `.json` extension.
 WmiEye will automatically read all JSON files in the directory and use them for monitoring.

 ## Disabling Bookmarks

-If you don't want WmiEye to use bookmarks to keep track of the last event processed, you can set the BOOKMARK_FILE parameter in the config.h file to NULL.
+If you don't want WmiEye to use bookmarks to keep track of the last event processed, you can set the `BOOKMARK_FILE` parameter in the `config.h` file to `NULL`.
 This will disable bookmarks and WmiEye will start monitoring events from the beginning of the event log each time it is run.

 ## Using a Different Elasticsearch Server